rleaf/Typefaces/README.md

 # Typefaces
-A public repository of designed typefaces &amp; fonts
+A public repository of my designed typefaces &amp; fonts